department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/BackEnd/Architecture/Devops.md

 ---
-title: Environment Variables, Secrets, and the Parameter Store
+title: Environment variables, secrets, and the parameter store
 ---

 When storing sensitive information that cannot be publicly exposed, it must be stored in AWS and referenced in a specific manner.